Nathnath95/Scripter/README.md

 # SCRIPTER✒️

 Scripter is your all-in-one Android application designed to transform your spoken words into meaningful and organized text.
 From transcription to study material creation, Scripter leverages cutting-edge technology to offer a seamless speech-to-text experience, along with tools to enhance learning, communication, and accessibility.

 ---

 ## OVERVIEW🚩

-Scripter is an Android application that utilizes a microphone feature to recognize user speech.
-WIth Scripter, users can transcribe audio, expand information, and generate questions and answers based on the recorded speech.
+Scripter is an innovative Android app that uses speech recognition technology to transcribe audio into text.
+Whether you are a student needing to take quick notes, someone aiming to create detailed summaries, or an individual looking to enhance accessibility, Scripter has got you covered.
+With features like information expansion, AI-powered Q&A generation, and file management, Scripter revolutionizes how you interact with recorded audio.

 ---

-## Team Members👦🏼👨🏼🧑🏿‍🦱
+## TEAM MEMBERS👦🏼👨🏼🧑🏿‍🦱

+Meet the team behind Scripter:

-- Agres, Zyrach Adrian
+- **Agres, Zyrach Adrian** – Developer and Feature Integrator
-- Guernaldo, Mardyson
-- Lejano, Nathaniel
+- **Guernaldo, Mardyson** – UI/UX Designer and QA Tester
+- **Lejano, Nathaniel** – Project Lead and Backend Specialist

 ---

 ## TARGET END USERS🎯

-- This mobile application can benefit any users, especially students.
-With Scripter, students can take notes with ease, expand information, and generate a reviewer of sorts.
-- Individuals with hearing impairment can also benefit from Scripter where they can use the transcription feature of the application when conversing with others.
+Scripter is designed to serve a wide range of users:

+### Students
+- Simplifies note-taking during lectures or meetings.
+- Generates summaries and study guides to support academic excellence.

+### Accessibility Advocates
+- Helps individuals with hearing impairments transcribe spoken conversations for better engagement.

+### Professionals
+- Ideal for transcribing meeting notes, interviews, or brainstorming sessions.

+### Content Creators
+- Provides a tool to convert ideas into written content quickly and effectively.

 ---

-## Features☑️
+## FEATURES☑️

-- **FIREBASE USER AUTHENTICATION**🔐
+### **FIREBASE USER AUTHENTICATION**🔐
-  - Login
-  - Register
-  - Forget Password
+Securely access your personalized workspace:
+- **Login**: Log in to access.
+- **Register**: Sign up for a personalized account.
+- **Forget Password**: Reset your password securely in case of loss.

-- **MICROPHONE**🎙️
+### **MICROPHONE**🎙️
+Audio recording:
-  - Utilizes the device microphone to recognize and record real-time user speech.
+- Real-time speech recognition using the device microphone.
-  - Bluetooth device microphones are also compatible to be used in the app.
+- **Bluetooth Microphone Support**: Use external devices for added convenience.

-- **GEMINI AI API**🤖
+### **GEMINI AI API**🤖
-  - Integrates a GeminiAI API where certain functions sends prompts to the AI along with the recorded audio.
-In return, the AI sends back information based on the recorded speech.
+Smart AI integration to maximize productivity:
+- Send recorded audio to GeminiAI for:
+  - **Information Expansion**: Convert short notes into detailed text.
+  - **Q&A Generation**: Create quizzes or discussion questions from your recordings.

-- **FILE MANAGEMENT & ACCESSIBILITY**📁
+### **FILE MANAGEMENT & ACCESSIBILITY**📁
-  - Recorded scripts are saved locally which can be viewed, edited, deleted, and transferred.
-  - The files have exclusive accessibility where users can only view the recordings they had saved.
+Keep your recordings organized and secure:
+- Save transcriptions as local files.
+- View, edit, delete, or share recordings with ease.
+- **Exclusive Access**: Only the recording creator can access and manage their files.

-- **BLUETOOTH CONNECTIVITY & FILE TRANSFER**🔵
+### **BLUETOOTH CONNECTIVITY & FILE TRANSFER**🔵
-  - The mobile application can connect to a selected Bluetooth device and use its microphone to create recordings.
+Go wireless for added flexibility:
+- Connect to Bluetooth microphones for hands-free recording.
-  - Bluetooth is utilized when transferring recordings to other devices.
+- Transfer recordings securely to other devices using Bluetooth.

-- **TEXT-TO-SPEECH**🔉
+### **TEXT-TO-SPEECH**🔉
-  - When generating and viewing the scripts, a text-to-speech feature is available.
+Bring your scripts to life:
+- Listen to generated transcriptions or summaries for convenient review.

-- **HANDS-FREE FUNCTIONALITY**🏖️
+### **HANDS-FREE FUNCTIONALITY**🏖️
-  - The application's microphone can automatically be opened by just saying a keyword.
+Simplify recording on the go:
+- Activate the microphone automatically with a user-defined keyword, ensuring a true hands-free experience.

 ---

+## TECH STACK⚙️

+- **Programming Language**: Java (Android)
+- **Backend**: Firebase Authentication
+- **AI API**: GeminiAI API for advanced text processing
+- **Data Storage**: Local file storage for secure and portable access
+- **UI/UX Tools**: Material Design Components for a sleek and intuitive interface

+Let’s create, transcribe, and transform together with Scripter!